artsal/artsal/README.md

 * Full-stack portfolio application with separate frontend and backend
 * Demonstrates real-world deployment using Netlify and Railway
-* API-driven architecture with clean separation of concerns
+* API-driven architecture with clear separation of concerns
-* Designed to showcase projects beyond static resumes
+* Built to move beyond static resumes into a live engineering portfolio

 👉 [View Project](https://github.com/artsal/portfolio-dashboard)